Vocal technique and interpretation in lied, opera and oratorio for students and young professionals.

 For her outstanding artistic achievements, she was awarded the Lower Saxony State Prize and named a Baden-Württemberg Kammersängerin.

 Born in Hamburg, she studied in her hometown with Judith Beckmann and with Dietrich Fischer-Dieskau in Berlin.
 She was a prize-winner at the German Music Competition as well as several international competitions.

-From 2001–2007 Christiane Iven was a professor at the Hanover University of Music, Drama and Media.
-Since 2013, Iven holds a professorship for voice at the University of Music and Theatre in Munich, where she has also been vice president since 2021.
-Iven is a jury member at international singing competitions and gives numerous master classes, including at the Internationale Musikakademie für Solisten (IMAS), the Internationale Bachakademie in Stuttgart, the International Hugo-Wolf-Akademie and the Summer Academy of the Mozarteum in Salzburg.
+From 2001 until 2007, Christiane Iven was a professor at the Hanover University of Music, Drama and Media.
+Since 2013, she has held a professorship for singing at the University of Music and Theatre in Munich, where she has also been vice president since 2021.
+Iven is a jury member at international singing competitions and gives numerous singing courses, including at the International Music Academy for Soloists (IMAS), at the International Hugo Wolf Academy and at the Mozarteum Summer Academy in Salzburg.

 In addition, Christiane Iven works as a coach and consultant in the fields of music, theater and music education.
 In June 2023, she will make her debut as a director with a new production of Verdi's "La Traviata" at Theater Dessau.